ExpeditionPlus! South America: Patagonia Coast to Coast - Chile to Argentina

 Distance: Rest Day.
 Meals: B, D

-Day 10: January 21: Into the Foothills of the Andes
+Day 10: Argentina and into the Foothills of the Andes!

 Highlights: River views, views of Patagonia Express narrow gauge steam train